dingo-actual/infini-transformer/readme.md

 - `segment_len`: The length of each segment in the recurrent attention computation.
 - `update`: The type of update to use for the memory matrix.
 Can be "linear" or "delta".
 (Default is "linear".)
 - `causal`: Whether to use causal attention in SDP calculations (where each position can only attend to previous positions).
 (Default is False.)
-- `dropout`: The dropout rate to apply in the MLP.
-(Default is 0.0.)
 - `positional_embeddings`: The type of positional embeddings to apply.
 The following embedding methods are supported:

   - `"rope"`: RoPE ([https://arxiv.org/abs/2104.09864](https://arxiv.org/abs/2104.09864))